March 23, 2019

 Excited to be starting this year’s class near the beginning of our season for rebirth and renewal or conversely in the south storing up and letting go.
 Here we have a chance to rekindle our passion for the natural world and plants in particular.
 This is also an opportunity to collaboratively add to our collective pool of botanical knowledge.
 This knowledge is a crucial piece to any future sustainability as well as a whole lot of fun when employed appropriately.
-Two great inspirations for me in this regard have passed away recently.
-Tony Kleese and Patricia Allison are forces of nature in their own right that continue to live through me and the work i do.
-Tony was only 54… This is also around the age Frank Cook would be who is the main reason i am bringing this course to you.
-This makes me remember not to take time for granted and to make the most of every opportunity.
 Grateful you are choosing to spend some of your time with me!

 The text for this class is Botany in a Day 6th ed. by Thomas Elpel (2013).
-This handy resource covers over 100 families and 1000 genera.
+This handy resource covers over 100 families and 1000 genera of plants.
 The majority of all the common plants and many uncommon ones of the northern temperate world are encompassed at least at the genus and family level.
 Near the end of this year we will discuss further which families are not covered.
-This newest edition has more information and updated classification reflecting a lot of the changes that have occurred over the last ten years.
-Elpel’s new edition now mostly conforms with the changes wrought by the Angiosperm Phylogeny Group (APG) (Chase & Reveal, 2009; Group, 2009; Haston, Richardson, Stevens, Chase, & Harris, 2009; The Angiosperm Phylogeny Group, 2016).
+The most recent edition has more information and an updated classification reflecting a lot of the changes that have occurred over the last ten to fifteen years.
+Botany in a Day now mostly conforms with the changes wrought by the Angiosperm Phylogeny Group (APG) (Chase & Reveal, 2009; Group, 2009; Haston, Richardson, Stevens, Chase, & Harris, 2009; The Angiosperm Phylogeny Group, 2016).
 You might want to update and pass along your 5th edition (2004) to some person or organization just beginning their botanical journeying.
 However, the fifth edition will still be serviceable if you find it to be necessary as your textbook for this course.
 Many other resources are also cited as the classes are posted to prompt and inspire further study and dependability of information.

-As alluded to above this class is a continuation of a course Frank Cook offered through email for 9 years.
-Frank passed away over eight and a half years ago and i have picked up the torch while also bringing this class to a website format. i strive to continue the work of Frank in a proactive way, honoring his past contributions, current inspiration and the evolving needs of our community of plant people.
+The online class here is a continuation of a course Frank Cook offered through email for 9 years.
+Frank passed away over nine and a half years ago and i have picked up the torch while also bringing this class to a website format. i strive to continue the work of Frank in a proactive way, honoring his past contributions, current inspiration and the evolving needs of our community of plant people.
 More on Frank can be found under the About Us tab on this website and at www.plantsandhealers.org.
 The support of numerous friends has allowed both Frank’s work and my own work to continue. i also function as the Executive Director of Plants and Healers International which is a non-profit established to continue the work of Frank as well.
 Much more information in this regard can be seen at the website above.

-A complimentary and very active Facebook group by the name Botany Every Day has grown to over 8000 people from around the world!
+A complimentary and very active Facebook group by the name Botany Every Day has grown to close to 10,000 people from around the world!
 Oh Life In The Modern Age… (LITMA) for short.
 Currently photo albums from each of the later classes will still be posted to Facebook i will be working to move them to a more open platform like flickr as time goes on.
-Past classes and their photo albums can be viewed under the archived classes tab.
 Speaking of here is a photo album from this time of year where i live outside Asheville, NC.
 Would love to see some of your nice and clear pictures too!

-7 song, the great Northeastern botanical educator has contributed quite a bit to the Facebook group in particular.
-Over the years 7 Song has formally instructed many folks who are now considered amazing teachers in their own right including the afore mentioned Frank Cook, as well as Juliet Blankespoor and Corey Pine Shane among others.
+7 song, the great Northeastern botanical educator has contributed quite a bit to the Facebook group over time in particular.
+7 Song has formally instructed many folks who are now considered amazing teachers in their own right including the afore mentioned Frank Cook, as well as Juliet Blankespoor and Corey Pine Shane among others.
 7 Song and i have mostly interacted with each other on plant walks at the annual National Rainbow Gatherings held in a National Forest in a different state each year around July 4th.
 Further info on the Rainbow Gathering can be found at the following website www.welcomehome.org.
 Plant walks happen at Rainbow almost every day.
 All classes at Rainbow are also offered on a voluntary basis.
 This is one of the best possible chances to learn botany intensively for free.
-This year it will be held in southern Appalachia.
+This year it will be held in the Midwest somewhere near Michigan/Wisconsin.

 Our Role of Engagement in This Adventure and the Power of Intention!

 i encourage your direct participation in this endeavor.
 What’s going on around you?
 The more you read, follow the suggested exercises and provide feedback, the more we will all learn together.
-We are all busy.
+We are all busy by default in today’s society.
 So, feel free to come and goes as needed.
 Know that the world of botany is always there to explore further.
 A lot of information is offered.
-Take what intrigues you and leave the rest…
+Receive what intrigues you and leave the rest…

 However, please decide now what type of commitment you can bring to this class.
 Try to honor that commitment by reading, reviewing, reflecting and getting out in nature.
 Pick at least one place that you will visit regularly, (weekly to at least monthly).
 There you will witness the cycling of the seasons in a conscious and observant way.
 Pick a few places if possible that represent different ecotypes which you can visit seasonally.
 Try to read the posts and suggested section of text as much as possible.
 Write to me of your intentions.
 This will help secure your commitment and also give me a sense of who is on the journey this year.